 Geelong City Urban Conservation Study, Volume 4(a), prepared by Helen Lardner for the City of Greater Geelong, (1995).

 City of Greater Geelong Heritage and Design Guidelines, prepared by Helen Lardner for the City of Greater Geelong, (1997).

+City Fringe Heritage Area Review, prepared by RBA Architects + Conservation Consultants for the City of Greater Geelong (2016).